Why Youth Pastors Need More Coaching, Not Conferences!

 No. If we have a resource that is helpful we send it as a part of our coaching agreement.
 If we are recommending you to purchase a resource or a book(s) it would be your choice if you want to make the purchase or not.

-5. What happens after my 6 months of coaching?
+5. What happens after coaching?

 You will have met or are close to meeting the goals that we established in your initial assessment.
 You will have made a great friend in your coach that will benefit your life and ministry moving forward.
 Additional coaching is optional on your part.